 As Miracle Whey and Warrior Whey are both rather expensive if you live in the UK, I have discovered that Pink Sun rebranded the Warrior Whey and it can be found on Amazon.co.uk.

 Please note that all prices are correct at the time of writing and may change at any time.

 Although this has nothing to do with Pro Optimal Whey, I thought I would post the results of some digging as unfortunately the expense of these products is what usually leads to the return to cheaper, less beneficial alternatives.
-I will be sticking with the Swanson Ultra Whey Protein as it costs £19.99 per 420g tub; buy three and you get free shipping at Health Monthly (UK).
+As I live in the UK, I have been using the Swanson Ultra Whey Protein as it costs £19.99 per 420g tub; buy three and you get free shipping at Health Monthly (UK).
 This works out about 20% cheaper than three tubs of Pro Optimal at Evolution Organics and it works for me.

 For more information on Pro Optimal Whey, see below reviews from Amazon: